Lawn Primary School Governors

 Nicola Read - Local Authority Governor

-I live in Lawn with my husband and my 5 year old son who is currently in Lawn Reception class.
+I live in Lawn with my husband and my son who is currently in Lawn Primary and Nursery School.

 I am a accountant by trade, and I worked in the Financial Service industry in London for 15 years.
 I moved with my family to Swindon in 2012, and since then have continued to work in Financial Services, but in a more strategic, project management capacity.